simplek8s/simplek8s-website/content/documentation/features.md

 - ⏫ **Upgradeable**: Perform upgrades anytime with a simple `simplek8s-upgrade` command and reboot.

-- 🍴 **Forkable**: Gain independence by cloning this distribution whenever desired.
+- 🧬 **Cloneable**: Gain independence by cloning this distribution whenever desired.